xsnxj/tesb-studio-se/README.md

 ```

 ## How to build projects
-Use maven to build projects.
-Go to tesb-tooling-se folder and in
-command line type:
+Use maven to pre-build projects.
+Go to main/plugins folder and in command line type:
- mvn clean install -Dtycho.targetPlatform=<path_to_tos>

-For example,
- mvn clean install -Dtycho.targetPlatform=d:/TOS/TOS_ESB-r77287-V5.1.0NB
+ mvn package

 ## Download